-Compared to conventional Long Short-Term Memory and Gated Recurrent Unit models, the Transformer model has the stronger capability to handle sequential data and is extensively employed in domains of natural language processing \cite{tetkoStateoftheartAugmentedNLP2020}, image recognition \cite{dosovitskiyImageWorth16x162020}, recommendation system \cite{sunBERT4RecSequentialRecommendation2019}, and combination optimization \cite{xuReinforcementLearningMultiple2021}.
-Regarding the task allocation, we propose a Transformer-style policy network which is constructed by an encoder and a decoder to allocate tasks to the appropriate UAV.
-Fig. 2 shows the overall architecture of our policy network.
+Compared to the conventional Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) models, the Transformer has stronger capability in handling sequential data, and has been widely employed in domains of natural language processing \cite{tetkoStateoftheartAugmentedNLP2020}, image recognition \cite{dosovitskiyImageWorth16x162020}, recommendation system \cite{sunBERT4RecSequentialRecommendation2019}, and combinatorial optimization \cite{xuReinforcementLearningMultiple2022} as well.
+Regarding the task allocation, we propose a Transformer-style policy network which is concretized by an encoder and a decoder to allocate a given task to the appropriate UAV, as illustrated in Fig.~\ref{Fig. 2}.

-\textbf{Encoder:} The inputs of the encoder are the coordinates of tasks and the depot.
-We use a linear projection and attention layers to better extract the input features.
-Specifically, the raw inputs are first embedded to ${{d}_{h}}$-dimensional node embeddings ${{h}^{0}}$ via the linear projection, where ${{d}_{h}}=128$.
-The node embeddings ${{h}^{0}}$ are updated to ${{h}^{L}}$ through $L$ attention layers.
-Each attention layer consists of a multi-head attention (MHA) sublayer and a feed-forward (FF) sublayer.
+\textbf{Encoder.} The inputs of the encoder are the raw features of tasks and the depot, say the coordinates, and we exploit a linear projection layer and multiple attention layers to learn more informative embeddings.
+Specifically, the raw inputs are first encoded to ${{d}_{h}}$-dimensional node embeddings ${{h}^{0}}$ via the linear projection with ${{d}_{h}}$=128.
+Then the node embeddings ${{h}^{0}}$ are promoted to ${{h}^{L}}$ through $L$ attention layers, each of which consists of a multi-head attention (MHA) sublayer and a feed-forward (FF) sublayer.